moktavizen/terminal-benchmark/README.md

 # Terminal Benchmark

 Benchmarks of several Wayland terminal emulator.
+These benchmarks is to help users in choosing terminal, Some may prioritize IO performance, others may prioritize memory usage and so on.
+These benchmarks are not intended to pick on any specific terminal.

-All test is done on newest version (at the time of writing) with default config.
+All test is done on newest version (at the time of testing) with default config.
 Terminal size is set similiarly on each test.
 Check respective test directory for visualization.

-These benchmarks is to help users in choosing terminal, Some may prioritize IO performance, others may prioritize memory usage and so on.
-These benchmarks are not intended to pick on any specific terminal.

 > Tested on older hardware, margin of results might be smaller in newer ones.